 Built in 1957, this structure houses Family Studies and Interior Design, Industrial Technology, Computer Science and Information Systems, Information Technology Services and the UNK Child Development Center.

 Residence Halls

-UNK has eleven residence halls and University Heights apartments to accommodate students residing on campus.
-Two new residence halls with various types of suite living arrangements are under construction; they will be available in the fall of 2008.
+UNK has twelve residence halls and University Heights apartments to accommodate students residing on campus.
+Two new residence halls with various types of suite living arrangements became available in the fall of 2007 and 2008.